Be brave. Be authentic. Be true. Welcome

 The three things that drive my art and drive me are to be brave, to be authentic, and to be true.

 Be Brave.
 I have had a lifetime of opportunities to be brave.
 Perhaps my mother and father knew this intuitively when they named me.
 Bernadette means “as strong as a bear” or “brave bear”.
 We all have opportunities in life to be brave and what takes bravery for each person varies but is no less significant in the act of being brave to the individual.
-For me, putting work that I care about deeply on a canvas and out into the world requires tremendous bravery.
+For me, putting work that I care about deeply on a canvas and out into the world requires bravery.

 Be Authentic.
-The only person we can do well is our self.
+The only person we can do well is ourselves.
 I am a self taught artist with a formal education in Psychology and Sociology.
 When I started on my artistic journey later in life, I made the intentional choice not to be formally trained and sought out the information I needed as I needed it.
 I know I am influenced by others and I also know that what was important for me in creating was to be authentic and expressive in only the way that each individual can be.
 Artwork by artists that have not been formally trained has been referred to as “naiveism”.